HerveAbdi/data4PCCAR/README.md

 projects supplementary variables (columns) for a PLSC analysis
  (computed with  `TExPosition::tepPLS`.
- Includes the internal funciton `projOnDualSet4PLS`.
+ Includes the internal funciton `projOnDualSet4PLSCA`.

+### supplementaryVariables4PLSCA

+projects supplementary variables (columns) for a PLSCA  analysis
+ (computed with  `TExPosition::tepPLSCA)`.

 ### tepCCA